SYL-Sylvester/OH-DHS-Workshop/README.md

 We need to create an example PatientAlice instance.
 We need to create an AllergyIntolerance instance named PeanutAllergyAlice that references PatientAlice.
-In the Instance above, the substance is coded as "peanut" from our local CodeSystem (note the placeholder URL - replace with your IG's actual URL if publishing).
-We included a reaction with a SNOMED CT code for "Hives" and include our AllergyReactionSeverityExt with a value indicating "Moderate" severity (using an inline instance referencing SNOMED CT).
+In the Instance above, the substance is coded as "peanut" from our local CodeSystem We included a reaction with a SNOMED CT code for "Hives" and include our AllergyReactionSeverityExt with a value indicating "Moderate" severity (using an inline instance referencing SNOMED CT).